QaidVoid/Complete-Single-GPU-Passthrough/README.md

 Enable ***Intel VT-d*** or ***AMD-Vi*** in BIOS settings. \
 If you can't find those virtualization options in BIOS, your hardware probably doesn't support it.

+Disable **Resizable BAR Support** in BIOS settings.
+Cards that support Resizable BAR can cause problems with black screens following driver load if Resizable BAR is enabled in UEFI/BIOS.
+There doesn't seem to be a large performance penalty for disabling it, so turn it off for now until ReBAR support is available for KVM.

 ***Set the kernel paramater depending on your CPU.*** \
 For GRUB user, edit grub configuration.
 | /etc/default/grub |